Graylog2/documentation/pages/getting_started.rst

 .. image:: /images/gs_10-messages.png

 BOOM!
-Now you have messages coming in, and this is where the fun starts.
+Now that you have messages coming in, this is where the fun starts.

 *Skip the next section if you are all good.*